 Start saving now, not later

-The first two rules are all about getting started, and finding a way to save a portion of what you earn.
+The first two rules are all about getting started and finding a way to save a portion of what you earn.
 If you can’t do this, the other eight rules are moot.
 There are some great tips in here, so I hope you’ll find these helpful.

 Diversify your investments

 If starting to save now is the most important habit you need to form, the way that you then allocate this to stocks and bonds is the most important decision you need to make.

+Small percentages make a huge difference over our lifetime.
 Our next three rules will show you how you can keep what you earn by not giving it away in unnecessary fees and taxes.

 Stick to your Plan!

-Our last rules will help you create a simple one-page written plan—and that very action will help give you the discipline to stick with these time proven rules that we’ll now explore individually in more detail.
+Our last rules will help you create a simple one-page written plan—and that very action will help give you the discipline to stick with these time-proven rules that we’ll now explore individually in more detail.